bezbrain/MyJobTracker/README.md

 3. Install the required dependencies by running `npm install` in the project directory.
 4. Open the project in your preferred code editor.
 5. Review the existing code in the sec directory to understand the initial structure and components hierarchy.
+6. Connect to firebase for authentication and database management.
-6. Implement the job tracker functionalities by modifying the necessary components.
+7. Implement the job tracker functionalities by modifying the necessary components.
-7. Run the application using `npm start`
+8. Run the application using `npm start`
-8. Commit you changes when significant changes are made, then push them to a branch in your forked repository.
+9. Commit you changes when significant changes are made, then push them to a branch in your forked repository.
-9. Once you have completed the project goals, create a pull request to merge your changes into the main repositiory.
+10. Once you have completed the project goals, create a pull request to merge your changes into the main repositiory.

 ## Technical Instruction